Sunday, December 19, 2010

 Lesson in carving

-We knew Salvatore Mastrangelo at one of the many pleasant meetings we organize in the shop of our friend Daniele (left in the first pic).
-Salvatore is a really pleasant and exclusive person, full of life experiences.
-A true professional, filled with an uncontrollable passion for everything is related to woodworking.
+We met Salvatore Mastrangelo at one of the many pleasant gatherings we organize in our friend Daniele’s shop (he’s on the left in the first photo).
+Salvatore is a truly delightful and unique person, full of life experiences.
+A true professional, driven by an uncontrollable passion for everything related to woodworking.

-He expresses with great skill most of all his outstanding artistic vein in the art of carving.
+He expresses his outstanding artistic vein most skillfully through the art of carving.

-This time we have "forced" him to teach us some good rule to acquire the best practice in this work and, under his leadership, we have tried to do some exercise.
-The quality of carving tools and their sharpness are fundamental prerequisites for best results.
+This time, we convinced him to teach us some good techniques to develop better skills in this craft.
+Under his guidance, we tried a few exercises.
+The quality of the carving tools—and their sharpness—are fundamental prerequisites for achieving the best results.

-In this regard, it is very useful to have a sharpening stone on the bench for honing more frequently the cutting edge of most commonly used tools.
-In the picture it shows a concave shaped oil stone that best fits the profile of some edges.
-Unfortunately the time available is never enough, but we memorized some good advice on strategies of work, the importance of a good initial design and the respect of plans on which the various details are located, in order to obtain a perspective effect.
+In this regard, it's very useful to keep a sharpening stone on the bench to frequently hone the cutting edges of the most commonly used tools.
+In the photo, you can see a concave-shaped oil stone, which fits the profile of certain edges particularly well.
+Unfortunately, the time available is never enough, but we managed to remember some valuable advice on work strategies, the importance of a solid initial design, and respecting the layout of the various elements to achieve a good sense of perspective.

-Finally we add a couple of pictures that illustrate the Salvatore's work.
-I think they comment themselves.
+Finally, we’ve added a couple of pictures that showcase Salvatore's work.
+I think they speak for themselves.

 Tuesday, September 7, 2010